SU-IST707-SP26/group-project-treeo/final/submission.md

 <img width="2984" height="2732" alt="image" src="https://github.com/user-attachments/assets/57ad2a3e-a3f5-4c12-92b7-317a5f599330" />

 #### Methods
 Our modeling approach was designed to move beyond basic crime forecasting and into deployment analysis to address the potential over-policing problem.
+The primary target variable is crime_count which is the number of arrests in a given grid cell on a given day.
+Also, for alternative analysis, we derived hotspot indicators which grid cells with predicted crime in the top percentile (top 10%).
 The process involved a multi-stage pipeline:

 1. Data Transformation and Spatial Engineering: The raw arrest data (point coordinates) and deployment data (precinct headcounts) were on different spatial scales.
 To resolve this, we:
     - Created a Geospatial Grid: We rounded coordinates to two decimal places, creating approximately 2,000 unique grid cells (roughly 500m x 500m).
     - Nearest-Precinct Mapping: Using a BallTree algorithm with a Haversine metric, we calculated the distance between every grid cell centroid and the 77 NYPD precinct stations.
 Each cell was then assigned the officer headcount of its nearest precinct.